CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 ‎

-Now that we have set the goal, we can use it as a framework to analyze NASA's current programs.
+Now that we have set the goal, we can use it as a framework to analyze NASA's current programs and predict its future.

 Show me a single example where a government agency has been more efficient than private companies.
 I can't think of a single one off the top of my head.